 We have years of experience negotiating for fair compensation with insurance companies and attorneys for at-fault parties.
 We will not accept unfair offers and are fully prepared to take your case to trial to recover just compensation.

-Our personal injury lawyers in Albany take on cases involving many types of accidents resulting from negligence, including:
+Our Albany personal injury lawyers take on cases involving many types of accidents resulting from negligence, including:

 Our attorneys understand that no amount of compensation can make up for what happened.
 However, we have seen how compensation can help families move forward after an accident.